Jan Hus: Antipope Alexander V

 King Wenceslaus IV, Archbishop Zajíc did the same.
 Zajíc then lodged an accusation of "ecclesiastical disturbances" against Wycliffites in Prague with Alexander V.

 On 20 December 1409, Alexander V issued a papal bull that empowered the Archbishop to proceed against Wycliffism in Prague.
-All copies of Wycliffe's writings were to be surrendered and his doctrines repudiated, and free preaching discontinued.
+All copies of Wycliffe's writings were to be surrendered and his views repudiated, and free preaching discontinued.
 After the publication of the bull in 1410, Hus appealed to Alexander V, but in vain.
 The Wycliffe books and valuable manuscripts were burned, and Hus and his adherents were excommunicated by Alexander V.

 Crusade against Naples

-Alexander V died in 1410, and was succeeded by John XXIII (also later declared an antipope).
+Alexander V died in 1410 and was succeeded by John XXIII (also later declared an antipope).
 In 1411, John XXIII proclaimed a crusade against King Ladislaus of Naples, the protector of rival Pope Gregory XII.
 This crusade was preached in Prague as well.
 John XXIII also authorized indulgences to raise money for the war.
-Priests urged the people on and these crowded into churches to give their offerings.
+Priests urged the people on, and they crowded into churches to give their offerings.
 This traffic in indulgences was a sign of the corruption of the Church needing remediation.

 Condemnation of indulgences and Crusade

-Archbishop Zajíc died in 1411 and with his death the religious movement in Bohemia entered a new phase during which the disputes concerning indulgences assumed great importance.
+Archbishop Zajíc died in 1411, and with his death, the religious movement in Bohemia entered a new phase during which the disputes concerning indulgences assumed great importance.
 Hus spoke out against indulgences, but he could not carry with him the men of the university.
 In 1412, a dispute took place, on which occasion Hus delivered his address Quaestio magistri Johannis Hus de indulgentiis.
 It was taken literally from the last chapter of Wycliffe's book, De ecclesia, and his treatise, De absolutione a pena et culpa.
-Hus asserted that no pope or bishop had the right to take up the sword in the name of the Church; he should pray for his enemies and bless those that curse him; man obtains forgiveness of sins by true repentance, not money.
+Hus asserted that no pope or bishop had the right to take up the sword in the name of the Church; he should pray for his enemies and bless those who curse him; man obtains forgiveness of sins by true repentance, not money.
 The doctors of the theological faculty replied, but without success.
-A few days afterward some of Hus followers led by Vok Voksa z Valdštejna, burned the Papal bulls.
+A few days afterward, some of Hus' followers, led by Vok Voksa z Valdštejna, burned the Papal bulls.
 Hus, they said, should be obeyed rather than the Church, which they considered a fraudulent mob of adulterers and Simonists.

 In response, three men from the lower classes who openly called the indulgences a fraud were beheaded.
 They were later considered the first martyrs of the Hussite Church.
-In the meantime, the faculty had condemned the forty-five articles and added several other theses, deemed heretical, which had originated with Hus.
-The king forbade the teaching of these articles but neither Hus nor the university complied with the ruling.
-They requested that the articles should be first proven to be un-scriptural.
+In the meantime, the faculty had condemned the forty-five articles of Wycliffe and added several other theses, deemed heretical, which had originated with Hus.
+The king forbade the teaching of these articles, but neither Hus nor the university complied with the ruling.
+They requested that the articles should first be proven to be unscriptural.
 The tumults at Prague had stirred up a sensation.
-Papal legates and Archbishop Albik tried to persuade Hus to give up his opposition to the papal bulls and the king made an unsuccessful attempt to reconcile the two parties.
+Papal legates and Archbishop Albik tried to persuade Hus to give up his opposition to the papal bulls, and the king made an unsuccessful attempt to reconcile the two parties.